Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 But the structure’s open spaces, stunning views, skylights, and suspended terraces are as futuristic-looking today as they were in 1967.
 Montreal residents still enjoy the best of urban living within its concrete walls.

 Built for a more comfortable, more efficient future, Habitat 67 also guaranteed the fame and future of its architect, Moshe Safdie.
-His thoughtful, innovative designs are now scattered across the world.
-He’s also been recognized as a master of contemporary architecture.
+His thoughtful, innovative designs are now scattered across the world, and he’s also been recognized as a master of contemporary architecture.
+View more of Safdie’s work courtesy of Tablet magazine online.

-Habitat 67 Architecture Design Inspiration
+Architecture Design Inspiration

+But what exactly inspired Safdie?
 The structure’s architecture derives inspiration from the “Metabolism” architectural movement.
-This was a movement used mainly in Japan.
+This movement was mainly used in Japan.

 After the Second World War, cities needed rebuilding in Japan.
 As a result, this prompted new architectural ideas, such as the Metabolist movement.
+The word “Metabolism” was first used by Japanese architect Kenzo Tange at an architectural conference in 1960.
+He said:

 Planning and Design